hbkworld/streaming-spec/axes.md

-# How to model multidimensional signals
+# How to Model Complex Signals

-This is a proposal how we might describe multiple axes within a new HBK streaming protocol.
+This is a proposal how we might describe signals of any complexity.

 ## Where HBM comes from